Manchester United’s 9-0 win over Southampton equalled the record for the biggest winning margin ever in the Premier League.

-The eight biggest winning margins in Premier League history:
+The nine biggest winning margins in Premier League history:

 Man City 8-0 Watford – 2019

-We are literally just a month removed from the last time a club dished an absolutely devastating one-sided thrashing.
-Unfortunately for Quique Sanchez Flores, it came in just his second match on his return to the Watford dugout, losing by eight goals to a rampant Manchester City.
+Unfortunately for Quique Sanchez Flores, it came in just his second match after returning to the Watford dugout, losing by eight goals at the Etihad.

 It was the quickest any team had ever scored five goals in an English top flight match (18 minutes), as the reigning champions were determined to make up for their shock 3-2 defeat to Norwich City the previous week.
 Remarkably, Raheem Sterling didn’t even get a minute of game time in this fixture, but Pep Guardiola’s side still had more than enough firepower to win extremely comfortably.